Truist Park: Design

 The Braves chose Populous to design the new ballpark.
-Populous has designed 19 of the 30 Major League stadiums currently in use including Marlins Park, Target Field, and Yankee Stadium.
+Populous has designed 19 of the 30 Major League stadiums currently in use including LoanDepot Park, Target Field, and Yankee Stadium.
 The Braves picked Populous over HKS, Inc. who served as a consultant for the Braves prior to the selection of Populous.

 On May 14, 2014, the Braves released the first renderings of the new stadium.
 The ballpark has a southeast orientation.
 Two factors ended up determining the placement of the park: the topography of the land and the location of gas lines on the property.
 Before the ballpark was built a comprehensive sun study was conducted by the team and designers that determined the orientation would not be an issue.

 The stadium is built into a sloped, rocky landscape, allowing fans to enter from a middle level and descend to their seats.
 Due to the limited amount of space available on the site, the ballpark was designed with a more vertical layout than typical Major League Baseball stadiums.
 As a result, spectators are positioned closer to the field compared to the setup at Turner Field.
 The farthest seat in the upper deck is situated 21 ft nearer to the field than the corresponding seat in the Braves’ former home.
 A defining feature of the ballpark's design is its extensive use of brick, which reflects masonry patterns commonly seen in the Southeastern United States.
 Braves executive vice president of sales and marketing, Derek Schiller, described the exterior as having a sense of "timelessness".
 In addition to brick, the Braves incorporated pre-cast stone into the design.
 Schiller noted that this material creates the appearance of being "custom hand-laid" and is prominently featured at the stadium's entryways.
 He further explained that elements such as porches, canopies, varied angles, and trellises were intentionally integrated into the masonry, not only to provide shade but also to enhance the architectural warmth and scale of the structure.

 Earl Santee, managing director of Populous, emphasized the importance of collaboration with the project's master planners.
 He stated that his team played a significant role in ensuring the ballpark seamlessly integrated with the surrounding development, which he considered crucial to the project's success.
 According to Santee, the result was "a fully integrated experience that's never been seen in baseball before."